03 JAN 2017 by ideonexus

 The Affect of a Nurturing Environment on Babies

 If survival is the brain’s most important priority, safety is the most important expression of that priority.
 This is the lesson Harlow’s iron maidens teach us.
 Babies are completely at the mercy of the people who brought them into the world.
 This understanding has a behavioral blast radius in infants that obscures every other behavioral priority they have.
 How do babies handle these concerns?
-By attempting to establish a productive relationship with the local power structures—you, in other ...
+By attempting to establish a productive relationship with the local power structures—you, in ...

 1 1 notes